DaveDevPerry/LoopyLottoMVP/README.md

 <!-- A little info about your project and/ or overview that explains **what** the project is about. -->

 A multiplayer game in which the lotto meets bingo, giving a different twist on the normal lotto

+## Game Details

+Each player choses ten numbers (from available lotto numbers range).
+Mark off each of your numbers if the ball was drawn in the official lotto draw.
+The winner is the first person to match all ten numbers.

 ## Motivation